shipreq/shipreq/TLA+/cheatsheet.md

   * b does not have a suffix that has infinitely many states satisfying ENABLED <<A>>_v and has no <<A>>_v step

 * Any behaviour satisfying SF_v(A) also satisfies WF_v(A)

+# TLC

+- TLCGet("distinct") = total number of distinct states found by TLC so far, globally.
+- TLCGet("queue")    = number of states currently in the queue to be checked.
+- TLCGet("duration") = number of seconds elapsed since model checking began.
+- TLCGet("diameter") = length of the longest behaviour found by TLC so far, globally (equals one in the initial predicate).
+- TLCGet("level")    = length of the current behaviour (equals zero in the evaluation of the initial predicate).

 # Templates